wp-plugins/db-toolkit/readme.txt

 == Changelog ==

 = 0.1.7a =
+Fixed a bug for the auto capture of fieldtype userID
+= 0.1.7a =
 Fixed a bug the prevented the selection of FieldTypes on fields with an underscore (_) Fixed a bug the caused entries not to be displayed if a field name has a hyphen (-) = 0.1.7 =